yangjing6688/testcases/doc/Test_Suite_Creation_Guidlines.md

 # Test Case Creation Guidelines

 In this document you will learn how to create a new Test Suite with test cases.
-To ensure that all tests are simliar in design and file structure, please use the following format defined in the default template located in the econ-automation-test repository: `/econ-automation-tests/Demos/pytest/DefaultTemplate`.
+To ensure that all tests are simliar in design and file structure, please use the following format defined in the default template located in the extreme_automation_test repository: [Robot](https://github.com/extremenetworks/extreme_automation_tests/tree/main/Tests/Robot/Demos) and for [Pytest](https://github.com/extremenetworks/extreme_automation_tests/tree/main/Tests/Pytest/Demos)

 ![Import project](img/TestDesignFileFormat.png)